AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     public async Task<Message> GetChatCompletionAsync(string tenantId, string userId, string sessionId, string promptText)
     ```

 1. First, we need to get vector embeddings from the user prompts.
-Below the call to get the context window, add two lines to concatenate the context window as one string and to generate vector embeddings.
-This call to `GetEmbeddingsAsync()` generates vector embeddings out of the user prompt using Semantic Kernel and Azure OpenAI.
+Below the call to **GetSessionContextWindowAsync**, add two lines to concatenate the context window as one string and to generate vector embeddings.
+The call to **GetEmbeddingsAsync()** that we added generates vector embeddings out of the user prompt using Semantic Kernel and Azure OpenAI.

     ```csharp
     //Get the context window for this conversation up to the maximum conversation depth.
     List<Message> contextWindow =
         await _cosmosDbService.GetSessionContextWindowAsync(tenantId, userId, sessionId, _maxContextWindow);

     //Serialize the user prompts for the context window string prompts = string.Join(Environment.NewLine, contextWindow.Select(m => m.Prompt));

     //Generate embeddings for the user prompts for search float[] promptVectors = await _semanticKernelService.GetEmbeddingsAsync(prompts);
     ```

-1. Directly under these lines, add the line to create **vectorSearchResults** with the value from the `SearchProductsAsync()` function we completed earlier.
+1. Directly under these lines, add the line to create **vectorSearchResults** with the value from the **SearchProductsAsync()** function we completed earlier.

     ```csharp
     //RAG Pattern Vector search results for product data